meshcat-dev/meshcat/Readme.md

                 <dl>
                     <dt><code>property</code></dt>
                     <dd>
                         The name of the property to set, as a string.
-The following properties are supported:
+The following properties are convenience properties.
+Meshcat provides a mapping from these *names* to various properties contained throughout its scene graph:
                         <ul>
                         <li><code>visible: bool</code>
                         <li><code>position: number[3]</code>